PloughingAByteField/tiatus/DEVELOPER_NOTES.md

 There is a maven dev profile.
 Select it in your IDE or include it when running maven on the command line.

 Flyway is used to create the database contents as part of the dev profile.
-Its configuration options are in flyway/flyway.properties.<br />
+Its configuration options are in flyway/flyway.properties.
-To skip it running against the database use mvn -Dflyway.skip=true package <br />
+To skip it running against the database use mvn -Dflyway.skip=true package
-To clean the database mvn -Pdev flyway:clean <br />
+To clean the database mvn -Pdev flyway:clean

-To run the e2e tests locally via protactor a local install of selenium in the server directory ./node_modules/grunt-protractor-runner/scripts/webdriver-manager-update <br />
+To run the e2e tests locally via protactor a local install of selenium in the server directory ./node_modules/grunt-protractor-runner/scripts/webdriver-manager-update
-and to start it <br />
+and to start it
 webdriver-manager start

-With the local wildfly instance running on port 8080, run <br />
+With the local wildfly instance running on port 8080, run
 grunt protractor --baseUrl=http://127.0.0.1:8080

 Maven site is a bit screwed up by maven 3.
 To generate javadoc do